rushatgabhane/Jaba-Jaba-Hospital/README.md

 # Jaba-Jaba-Hospital
 Just Another school project
-Open init.cpp to create an account
+1.Open init.cpp to create an account
-Open main.cpp to run the program
+2.Open main.cpp to run the program